-5. Create your own top-level entity top_level, stored in top_level.vhd, that instantiates one of the gcd entities (with a width of 8 bits) such that the x and y inputs are mapped onto the dip switches, go is mapped onto a button, the output is mapped onto the 2 7-segment LEDs (each LED gets 4 bits of the output), and the done signal is mapped onto the decimal point.
+5. Create your own top-level entity top_level, stored in top_level.vhd, that instantiates one of the gcd entities with a width of 8 bits.
+Since there are only 10 switches, map the lowest 5 bits of the x and y inputs to the switches (the upper 3 bits should be hardcoded to '0').
+Go and reset are mapped onto buttons (you will need to invert the button for reset), the output is mapped onto the 2 7-segment LEDs (each LED gets 4 bits of the output), and the done signal is mapped onto the decimal point.
 Make sure to add the 7-segment decoder code to your project.
 To select a particular architecture for the GCD component, you can either use a configuration or can specify the architecture explicitly:

 '''

-U GCD : entity work.gcd(FSMD)
+U_GCD : entity work.gcd(FSMD)

 '''

-See the provided testbench and the top_level entity from lab 3 for examples.
+See the provided testbench and the top level entity from lab 3 for examples.